 These instructions work on all models with a dipstick, including Audi A3, A4, A6, A7 Q3, Q5, and Q7.
 Newer Audi vehicles like this Audi Q5 with a TFSI engine have no dipstick to check the engine oil level.

 If that is the case with your Audi, you can check the engine oil level via the instrument cluster.
 Follow the instructions below to learn how to check the Audi oil level via the infotainment system.

 Check Audi oil level via the dashboard MMI or voice system.

-Note that if the vehicle is not on a level surface, the measurement will be inaccurate.
+- Note that the measurement will be inaccurate if the vehicle is not on a level surface.

 How to add engine oil

-Only use the recommended Audi engine oil as outlined in your owner’s manual.
+Only use the recommended Audi engine oil as your owner’s manual.

-If the oil level is still under the MIN mark, add more engine oil.
+Add more engine oil if the oil level is still under the MIN mark.
 Don’t overfill the engine with oil.
 The oil level should not be above the MAX or FULL mark on the dipstick.
-Overfilling the engine with oil can cause engine problems or damage the catalytic converter.
+Overfilling the engine with oil can cause problems or damage the catalytic converter.

 We hope you found this guide for checking and adding engine oil to your Audi helpful.
 Check these troubleshooting and repair guides for more help on your Audi vehicle.